-- 2. The HSBP must be updated annually to reflect academic progress toward graduation (via a transcript review) and adjust for changing interests, goals or needs.
-Additionally, at the end of 10th grade, the annual HSBP update must also: - > Incorporate the results of the statewide assessments in ELA and Math; and - ➤ use SBA scores to inform 11th grade course taking, per RCW 28A.230.090.
+- 3. The HSBP must be updated annually to reflect academic progress toward graduation (via a transcript review) and adjust for changing interests, goals, or needs.
+Additionally, at the end of 10th grade, the annual HSBP update must also: - Incorporate the results of the statewide assessments in ELA and Math ; and - use SBA scores to inform 11th grade course taking, per RCW 28A.230.090.

-Note: The fall 2021 SBA test administration window is September 27 to November 10, 2021.
-Both the fall and the spring 2022 administration will provide a make-up option for Class of 2022 seniors who could not access the SBA in spring 2020 or 2021.
-SBA score results will be accessed by your District Assessment Coordinator within five days of the student completing the assessment.
+Note: The spring 2023 administration will provide a make-up option for Class of 2023 seniors who could not access the SBA in 2021 or 2022.
+Unofficial score results can be accessed by your District Assessment Coordinator within five days of completing the assessment and can be used to determine if a senior has met their Graduation Pathway.

-Students' English language arts (ELA) and math scores on the 10th grade statewide assessments are not required HSBP components.
+Students' English Language Arts (ELA) and Math scores on the 10th grade statewide assessments are not listed on page 6 as Required HSBP Components.
 However, students' HSBP course taking plans must be updated to reflect their performance on the SBA relative to their junior year course selections.
-Students without SBA scores still must use other available data to inform their 11th grade course taking before.
+Students without SBA scores must use other available data to inform their 11th grade schedule.

-- 3. For students with an Individualized Education Program (IEP) Transition Plan (which must be started by the school year during which they will turn 16), their HSBP must be developed and updated in alignment with the goals in their transition plan.
-Per RCW 28A.230.090, HSBP activities and supports must be provided in a similar manner and with similar school personnel as for all other students. - > Students with an IEP Transition Plan may use these plans in support of, but not as a replacement for, their HSBP. - ➤ OSPI's Secondary Transitions webpage includes these resources to support IEP Teams and school counselors or advisors with this process: - Guidelines for Aligning High School and Beyond Plans and IEP Transition Plans that describes essential elements and best practices, - o two best practice models (Appendix B), and - both student and educator checklists of relevant and required tasks to complete for postsecondary preparation and transition. - 4.
-The HSBP must include identification of available dual credit and career and technical education (CTE) programs, including eligibility for automatic enrollment in advanced math, ELA and/or science classes under RCW 28A.320.195, as aligned with a student's post-high school goals. - ➤ Dual credit courses provide students with the potential to earn high school and college credit (100 level or above) for the same course. - 5.
-The HSBP must include evidence that the student has received information about the College Bound Scholarship (CBS). - ➤ High school students in the CBS Program should be reminded about the requirements to remain eligible. - For more information on the College Bound Scholarship Program, go to the Washington Student Achievement Council's (WSAC) website.
+- 4. The HSBP must include identification of available dual credit and career and technical education (CTE) programs, including eligibility for automatic enrollment in advanced math, ELA and/or science classes under RCW 28A.320.195, as aligned with a student's post-high school goals2. - Dual credit courses provide students with the potential to earn high school and college (100 level+) credit for the same course. - 5.
+For students with an Individualized Education Program (IEP) Transition Plan (which must be started by the school year during which they will turn 16), HSBPs must be developed and updated in alignment with the goals within their transition plans. - Per RCW 28A.230.090, HSBP activities and supports must also be provided in a similar manner and with similar school personnel as for all other students. - Students with an IEP Transition Plan may use their plan in support of, but not as a replacement for, their HSBP. - OSPI's Secondary Transitions webpage includes the following resources to support IEP Teams, school counselors, or advisors with the alignment process: - Guidelines for Aligning High School and Beyond Plans and IEP Transition Plans that describe essential elements and best practices. - Examples of best practice HSBP models (Appendix B). - Student and educator checklists of relevant and required tasks to complete for postsecondary preparation and transition. - 6.
+Districts are highly encouraged to involve parents and guardians in the processes of developing and updating the HSBP. - The HSBP must be translated and available in at least the two most frequently spoken non-English languages for students in the district. - 7.
+The HSBP must include evidence that the student has received information on state and federal financial aid programs that help pay for college, which includes: - Documentation needed for completing a FAFSA or WASFA. - Application timelines and submission deadlines. - The importance of submitting these applications early. - Specific information for students who have been or are in foster care and who are, or are at risk of, experiencing homelessness. - Information about how to receive assistance with completing financial aid applications - Refer to the WSAC website for more information and resources.

-Per the 2019 update to RCW 28A.320.195 from House Bill (HB) 1599, by the 2021-22 school year, each school district board of directors shall adopt an academic acceleration policy for high school students.
-Districts who had already adopted an academic acceleration policy based on the initial RCW will need to amend their policy to include the following change from HB1599:
+2 Per the 2019 update to RCW 28A.320.195, by the 2021-22 school year, each school district board of directors shall adopt an academic acceleration policy for high school students.
+Districts who had already adopted an academic acceleration policy based on the initial RCW should have amended their policy to include course-choice alignment with the HSBP.